Dryden High School (New York): Arts

-The arts department at Dryden High School has a variety of programs, with Media Arts, Studio Art, and Crafts the foundational courses to move up toward upper level courses.
+The arts department at Dryden High School has a variety of programs, with Media Arts, Studio Art, and Crafts the foundational courses to move up toward upper-level courses.
 Dryden High School is often recognized in the regional Scholastic Art Awards.
 In 2019, 15 students were recognized in the ceremony.
 In 2020, 21 students were honored, and in 2021, 10 students were honored.

+Music Program

+As of April 2025, Dryden's High School provides three music programs.
+Chorus, Concert Band, and Music Theory, along with smaller band ensembles, such as Jazz Band, Pep Band, Group Ensembles such as The Clarinet Choir, Woodwind Choir, and Percussion Ensemble.

-Student population
+Student Population

 Dryden High School serves a population of 453 of the district's 1900 students.
 Most Dryden High School students go on to some form of college, many progressing to Tompkins-Cortland Community College which is about one mile (1.6 km) away from the school campus.
 The Dryden Central School district is predominately white, with the population of the school district being 86% white, 6% multiracial, 4% Hispanic or Latino, 2% Black or African American, and 1% Asian or Pacific Islander, as of 2019.